Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Robin from Washington, IA

 In large bowl, thoroughly mix 2 1/2 cups flour, sugar, salt and undissolved yeast.
 Combine water and milk in saucepan and heat over low heat until warm.
+Gradually add to dry ingredients and beat 2 minutes at medium speed or electric mixer, scraping bowl occasionally.

 Recipe for Quick Cheese Bread.
 In a small bowl combine seasonings, Parmesan cheese and butter.
 Spread on 12-14 pieces of bread, divided cheese evenly on bread, place on a cookie sheet and broil 4-6 inches from flame until cheese is melted and bread is warm.